-When it comes to new construction homes, many buyers think that they can save some money by not using a real estate agent and, instead, buying directly from the builder’s sales agent.
-This is a myth, and one that can lead to costly mistakes.
+When it comes to new construction homes, many buyers think that they can save some money by buying directly from the builder’s sales agent instead of using a real estate agent.
+This route can lead to costly mistakes.

 1. The builder’s sales agents represent the builder, not you.

 The sales agents who work for home builders can be very pleasant, friendly people.
 They are happy to show you the community’s selling points and each home’s fabulous upgrade options.
-However, at the end of the day, a sales agent’s job is to make sales and watch out for the builder’s interests.
+At the end of the day, however, the agent’s job is to make sales and watch out for the builder’s interests.

-While it’s true that Realtors do not work for free, this is a situation where you will not be paying their fees.
+While it’s true that realtors do not work for free, in this situation, their fees are not paid by homebuyers.
 Production builders understand that they will be paying for the homebuyers’ real estate agent fees.
-They anticipate this cost and factor it into the price of the new home, whether you use a Realtor or not.
+They anticipate this cost and factor it into the price of the new home, whether you use a realtor or not.

-While you may consider yourself to be a savvy negotiator, Realtors have specific experience within a community which gives them an edge.
-They know what promotions may be coming up, and understand the community’s recent sales record.
-This is especially helpful when you are buying a home in another state, where you know less about the area.
+While you may consider yourself to be a savvy negotiator, realtors have specific experience within a community which gives them an edge.
+They know what promotions may be coming up and understand the community’s recent sales record.
+This is especially helpful when you are buying a home in another state where you may know less about the area.

 Builder’s sales agents are primarily focused on the sale at hand.
-A good Realtor will have a more long-term interest in your investment.
-They will want to help you buy a home that will have a strong resale value down the line, especially because he might be the one you call to help sell that home someday.
+A good realtor will have a more long-term interest in your investment.
+They will want to help you buy a home that will have a strong resale value down the line, especially because he or she might be the one you call to help sell that home someday.

-6. A Realtor can explain all of your options.
+6. A realtor can explore all of your options.

-Sales agents can tell you all of the options that are available for new home constructions in their communities.
-Once your Realtor knows what you want, they can help you find it—even if that means expanding the search to a resale home, or to neighboring communities.
+Sales agents will only tell you all of the options that are available for new home constructions in their communities.
+Once your realtor knows what you want, they can help you find it—even if that means expanding the search to a resale home or to neighboring communities.

 7. A realtor will help you understand the contract.